inwenis/blog/docs/posts/post15.md

+---
+draft: false
+date: 2024-07-15
+categories:
+  - PowerShell
+  - scripting
+  - exercises
+---

 # PowerShell upsie

 Task - remove a specific string from each line of multiple CSV files.

+This task is added to the [scripting exercise list](post02.md).

 First - let's generate some CSV files to work with:
 ```PowerShell